 20.9 Premium Fee Chart

 A provider cannot collect money from a VR customer or the customer's family for any service-related charge that exceeds VR's allowable service fees.
-If VR and another resource are paying for a service for a customer, the total payment must not exceed the fee specified in the the VR Standards for Providers.
+If VR and another resource are paying for a service for a customer, the total payment must not exceed the fee specified in the VR Standards for Providers.

 …

-20.9.3 Deaf Service Premium
+20.9.3 Deaf Premium